7 bedside manner techniques that show empathy in oncology

 6. Stay focused

-Face-to-face interaction is key to a meaningful interaction with your patient.
+Face-to-face interaction is key to a meaningful interaction and good bedside manner with your patient.
 Patients feel understood when you focus your attention on them.
 Make eye contact regularly during your conversations and avoid distractions from technological devices, including medical ones.

 7. Create time to check on patients